 Peak Aurora Season in Alaska

 The peak aurora season in Alaska typically occurs from mid-December to mid-March, when the nights are longest and the aurora activity is typically highest.
 During this period, the Northern Lights can be seen as early as 9pm and as late as 3am.
-(See Also: Is April a Good Time to Visit India – Best Season Ever)
+(See Also: Best Time To Visit Alaska – Unforgettable Experiences)

 Here are some specific dates to keep in mind: